 But, oh, that feeling of liberation—a Schwinn bike painted powder-blue with pink polkadots.
 (What on earth was I thinking?)
 It could, and did, go everywhere.
 Through every lane and cranny and backyard of the neighborhood, out to the first shop(lift)ing center, the trampoline place next to the Hires Root Beer stand, the dairy where we gorged on defective Heath Bar ice cream bars, and on out past eternity, all the way to the limits of our imagination, as far as our bikes would carry us.

 Through the kind offices of Google Maps’ Street View, I’m able to see what 935 State Street looks like today.
 I don’t recognize much.
 But I don’t need a computer program to climb up on Rickie Rocky’s garage roof.
-To browse surreptitiously through the soda fountain and the candy counter (and of course those magazines) at Matthew’s Drug Store.
+To browse surreptitiously through those magazines opposite the soda fountain at Matthew’s Drug Store.
 To bike down to the Saturday morning cartoon marathon at the Sigma Theater.
 They’re all hardwired.

 Tom Waits was born a year after me and grew up on Kentucky Avenue in Whittier, California.
 He wrote a very beautiful song about a very sordid place and time.
 The details are different, but the principle is the same.

 Joey Navinski, the one who bragged about French-kissing Hilda the strip poker player, was a neighborhood kid who played the trombone.
 Dicky Faulkner, who’s “got a switchblade and some gooseneck risers,” (condoms) was known for always having a runny nose.
 “Mrs. Storm will stab you with a steak knife if you step on her lawn” – the real Mrs. Storm lived with her sister and would sit by her kitchen window armed with a 12-gauge shotgun.

 Waits’ best friend was a boy named Kipper who had polio.